ianstormtaylor/slate/Contributing.md

 ```
 yarn install
-yarn run bootstrap
+yarn bootstrap
 ```

 Then run the tests with:

 ```
-yarn run test
+yarn test
 ```

 To keep the source rebuilding on every file change, you need to run an additional watching command in a separate process:

 ```
-yarn run watch
+yarn watch
 ```

 If you're not using the examples in-browser (and only running the tests against the watched source), you can instead run `yarn watch:packages` for faster rebuilds.

-If you need to debug something, you can add a `debugger` line to the source, and then run `yarn run test debug`.
+If you need to debug something, you can add a `debugger` line to the source, and then run `yarn test debug`.

-If you only want to run a specific test or tests, you can run `yarn run test --fgrep="slate-react rendering"` flag which will filter the tests being run by grepping for the string in each test.
+If you only want to run a specific test or tests, you can run `yarn test --fgrep="slate-react rendering"` flag which will filter the tests being run by grepping for the string in each test.

 ## Running Benchmarks